Domaine du Roc des Boutires

 • Vineyard Profile

-• Clay and limestone soils.
-The ‘vielles vignes’ of Chardonnay, located at the southern end of Burgundy, are planted between 250 and 500 meters in altitude, higher than the other AOC from Bourgogne.
-Thus, they provide both maturity and freshness to the wines.
+• Exclusively coming from the terroir ‘Aux Chailloux’ with clay and limestone soils.
+The ‘vieilles vignes’ of Chardonnay, located at the southern end of Bourgogne, are planted between 250 and 500 meters in altitude, higher than the others AOC from Bourgogne.
+Thus, they provide both maturity and freshness to the wines

 • Vintage Report